gnl42/JiraConnector/README.md

 JiraConnector is a fork of the 'Atlassian Connector for Eclipse' plugin

-It provides Jira/Bamboo integration withing Eclipse.
+It provides Jira integration withing Eclipse.

 Works with Bamboo 2.7+ and Jira 6.0+